oroinc/documentation/user_guide/ui_components.rst

   Emails and calls, recently accessed accounts and contacts, calendar and basic report charts."
   "**Customers**","Contains links to the accounts, contacts and customer identity records created in the system."
   "**Sales**","Contains links to the entities assigned to channels created in the system."
-  "**Activities**","Contains links to the calls, Emails, Contact request and other activities on different entities defined in the system."
+  "**Activities**","Contains links to the call logs, Emails, contact request details and other activities on different entities defined in the system."
   "**Marketing**","Contains links to the Marketing Lists and Campaign related functionalities."
   "**Reports&Segments**","Contains links to the reports and their settings."
   "**System**","Contains links to the System settings."